 Electrical burns differ from thermal or chemical burns in that they cause much more subdermal damage.
 They can exclusively cause surface damage, but more often tissues deeper underneath the skin have been severely damaged.
-As a result, electrical burns are difficult to accurately diagnose, and many people underestimate the severity of their burn.
+As a result, electrical burns are difficult to accurately diagnose, and many people underestimate the severity of their burns.
 In extreme cases, electricity can cause shock to the brain, strain to the heart, and injury to other organs.
 Electrical burn injuries take 1,000 lives per year in the United States, with a 3 to 5 percent mortality rate.

 There are six basic types of electrical burns.
 Sometimes, a victim of an electrical burn can suffer from two or more electrical burns.
 Medical professionals should handle and treat each burn differently based on its cause and severity.
 The main types of electrical burns include:

-To treat electrical burns, medical professionals need to be extremely careful.
+To treat electrocution burns, medical professionals need to be extremely careful.
 If the patient is still in contact with the electrical source, anyone who touches the patient can also receive burns.
 To treat a patient with an electrical burn, a doctor or EMT will:

 If a burn victim is not breathing, risks having an internal injury, or needs any other medical attention, the doctor or EMT will administer treatment such as CPR and send them to a hospital or burn center.

-Power companies, construction companies and building owners are required to abide by industry standard warnings and protections against accidental electrocutions.
+Power companies, construction companies, and building owners are required to abide by industry-standard warnings and protections against accidental electrocutions.
 In worksite situations, employers and power companies have a responsibility to properly locate, maintain and provide protection from overhead power lines.
 A product manufacturer must provide proper insulation and ground fault protection for its products.

-Although electrocutions can be caused by “freak accidents,” many times the cause of the injury is the result of a company, corporation, local power and light company’s negligence or even the carelessness of a neighbor or fellow citizen.
+Although electrocutions can be caused by “freak accidents,” many times the cause of the injury is the result of a company, corporation, local power, and light company’s negligence or even the carelessness of a neighbor or fellow citizen.
 For this reason, there is usually considerable compensation available for the victim and their families through California premises liability, product liability, wrongful death claim or other insurance claims.